freeCodeCamp/guide/src/pages/react/index.md

 To describe component's DOM representations, React uses an XML-like syntax called JSX.
 JSX is not required to use React, but it makes code more readable, and writing it feels like writing HTML.
 A simple transform is included with React that allows converting JSX into native JavaScript for browsers to digest.

 For more information head to <a href='https://reactjs.org/' target='_blank' rel='nofollow'>https://reactjs.org/</a>

+Also it can be useful for you read about <a href='https://preactjs.com/' target='_blank' rel='nofollow'>Preact</a>, fast 3kb React alternative with the same ES6 API.